 If you’re only in town for a few days and are staying somewhere with a kitchen, there’s truly no pastime more “Asheville” than buying up local ingredients and spending some time cooking with those you love.
 Eating here is also one of the best things to do in Asheville in the rain!

-8. Beat the Clock at Breakout Asheville or Other Escape Rooms
+8. Beat the Clock at Breakout Asheville

 The idea of an escape room sounds fun from the beginning – especially on a rainy day in Asheville!
 You’ll find a room designed with lots of details and places to look and clues and puzzles to solve in order to, ultimately, end the game and get out of the room.